saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

    through before signing the contract.

-## Step 5: Reservation period
+### Step 6: Reservation period

 Once both you and the seller have signed the contract, your bank and buyer's agent will look through the contract and all the associated paperwork.
 They will have at most 6 weekdays to do this, but it can be as low as 2-3 weekdays, and will be stated in the contract itself.
 Make sure that you are available during this period, as you want to be able to have time to deal with potential issues that might arise.

+During this period, the buyer's agent might find issues with the contract or the paperwork, which might lead them to requiring the seller to change the contract after which both you and the seller have to sign it again.
+Of course, they will mention this to you before telling the seller, so you can choose to have them re-do the contract or just let it be.
+If the issues are serious, you can also tell the buyer's agent to cancel the contract (assuming you have a lawyer reservation in the contract), and walk away from the deal.

-When the reservation period is over and if everything is in order, the home is yours, congratulations! 🎉
+When the period is over and both your bank and buyer's agent are happy, the home is yours, congratulations! 🎉

-## Step 6: Administrative tasks after buying a home
+### Step 7: Administrative tasks after buying a home

 Now that you have bought a home, there are a few administrative tasks you need to take care of.
 The first one is to register the home in your name (Danish: tinglysning), which